ai-with-ali/agentful/README.md

-# Local LLM — Building AI Agents for Free with Gemma4 with Ollama and Langchain
+# Local LLM — Building AI Agents for Free with Gemma4 + Ollama and Langchain

 This project demonstrates how to build a fully local, cost-free AI agent using: